The Passion of the Christ: Television broadcast

 On April 17, 2011 (Palm Sunday), Trinity Broadcasting Network (TBN) presented the film at 7:30 p.m.
-ET/PT, with multiple showings scheduled.
-The network has continued to air the film throughout the year, and particularly around Easter.
+ET/PT, in the United States with multiple showings scheduled.
+The network had continued to air the film throughout the year, and particularly around Easter.

-On March 29, 2013 (Good Friday), as a part of their special Holy Week programming, TV5 presented the Filipino-dubbed version of the film at 2:00 p.m.
-(PST, UTC+8) in the Philippines.
-Its total broadcast ran for two hours, but excluding the advertisements, it would only run up for approximately one hour instead of its full run time of two hours and six minutes.
+On March 29, 2013 (Good Friday), as a part of their special Holy Week programming, TV5 in the Philippines presented the Filipino-dubbed version of the film at 2:00 p.m.
+(PST, UTC+8).
+Its total broadcast ran for two hours, but excluding the advertisements, it would only run for approximately one hour instead of its full run time of two hours and six minutes.
 It ended at 4:00 p.m.
 It has been rated SPG by the Movie and Television Review and Classification Board (MTRCB) for themes, language and violence with some scenes censored for television.
 TV5 is the first broadcast network outside of the United States and dubbed the Vernacular Hebrew and Latin language to Filipino (through translating its supplied English subtitles).